meadams2/CS121Project2/README.md

 ## Progress Update

 All necessary functions are working as of 8:48pm 1/22/2025.
 Final production saved as finalProduction.
+Testing files with executable code are left in for isolating any issues.

 ## printValue Function